jorgeeferreyra/accruvia_test_project/README.md

 ## Do not forget

-In order to have a working the project, please:
+In order to have working the project, please:

 ```bash
 python3 run migrate